Our Team

 Managing Director of Finance and Operations

 Yemisi Odedina joined the Children First Fund as a consultant in July 2018, providing analysis and research support to help guide the relaunch of CFF.
 Soon after, she joined the team full time as the Director of Finance and Operations, a role in which she oversees the financial, operational, and strategic priorities of the organization.
+In August 2022, Ms. Odedina became Managing Director of Finance & Operations, and co-leader of the organization.

 Ms. Odedina previously worked at the Illinois Children’s Healthcare Foundation as an Associate Program Officer, where she was responsible for managing grant initiatives, conducting due diligence, and providing technical and strategic assistance to grantee partners across the state of Illinois.
 Prior to ILCHF, Ms. Odedina worked at City Colleges of Chicago as an Education Pioneer Fellow, where she project-managed several of the district’s strategic initiatives.